Comma0101/holm-school/_posts/2021-01-03-Holm-School-Curriculum.md

 ---
-chapter: 3
-title: "Holm School Curriculum"
+title: Holm School Curriculum
+author: Ryan Holm
+date: 2021-01-03
+category: Jekyll
+layout: post
 ---

 - [Why You Shouldn't Spend a Cent on Learning How to Program](#why-you-shouldnt-spend-a-cent-on-learning-how-to-program)